poooi/poi/docs/plugin.md

 #### Naming
-According to [Kancolle API](https://github.com/andanteyk/ElectronicObserver/blob/master/ElectronicObserver/Other/Information/apilist.txt), data including ships, items, maps, etc. compose of 2 sources: one is basic data during game initialization, which is not related to game player; other is player data that is given and kept updated during gaming.
+According to [Kancolle API](https://github.com/andanteyk/ElectronicObserver/blob/master/ElectronicObserver/Other/Information/apilist.txt), data including ships, items, maps, etc. comes from 2 sources: one is basic data during game initialization, which is not related to game player; other is player data that is given and kept updated during gaming.
 For convinient and historical reasons, the former is named with `$` and latter `_`, e.g. `$ships` and `_ships`.

 Following data paths are related to plugin development: